petershin/liferay-learn/docs/dxp/latest/en/building-applications/data-sets/data-set-view-fields.md

 When a field is marked as sortable, users can sort the elements while using the data set fragment in a content page.

-In the video below, the integer field initially allows sorting, enabling users to filter entries based on it.
+In the video below, users can sort entries based on the integer field initially.
 However, when the sortable checkbox is unchecked, sorting entries using the integer field as a filter becomes impossible.

 ![Define the fields as sortable, so users can sort elements when using the data set fragment.](./data-set-view-fields/images/05.gif)